awsdocs/amazon-efs-user-guide/doc_source/use-aws-budgets-efs-cost.md

 **To create a monthly cost budget for your EFS file system using tags**

 1. Create a tag to use to identify the file system that you want to track costs for\.
-To learn how, see [Managing file system tags](manage-fs-tags.md)\.
+To learn how, see [Tagging resources](manage-fs-tags.md)\.

 1. In the Billing and Cost Management console, activate the tag as a cost allocation tag\.
 For a detailed procedure, see [Activating user\-defined cost allocation tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/activating-tags.html) in the *AWS Billing and Cost Management User Guide*\.